Cheesecake Bars

 Cheesecake bar ingredients including vanilla, eggs, and cream cheese.

-• Graham Cracker Crumbs: Form the base of the crust, providing a sweet and slightly crunchy texture.
+• Graham Cracker Crumbs: Form the base of the crust.

-• Brown Sugar: Provides sweetness and adds a rich, caramel-like flavor to the crust.
+• Brown Sugar: Adds a rich, caramel-like flavor to the crust.

 • Cream Cheese: Forms the creamy and dense texture of the cheesecake bars, providing richness and flavor.
 I recommend Philadelphia brand (and make sure to use full-fat cream cheese).